Wynnewood State Historic Area

 Wynnewood may have been the largest log structure

-the walls, which are set firmly on a stone foundation, are thirty-two feet
+are set firmly on a stone foundation, are thirty-two feet long.
+Most of

-long.
-Most of them are oak, some walnut, and others ash, but none of the
+them are oak, some walnut, and others ash, but none of the original logs

-original logs are poplar.
-All rooms have outside doors and are entered
+are poplar.
+All rooms have outside doors and are entered from the

-frmo the gallery that extends 110 feet across the back of the building.
+gallery that extends 110 feet across the back of the building.
+An

 Note: Our newly designed, full-color brochures are now available.
 Please look for them in tourism racks.
 You may also contact us if you would like one sent to you.